Arize-ai/phoenix/docs/concepts/llm-observability.md

 <figure><img src="../.gitbook/assets/Docs graphics-05.jpg" alt=""><figcaption><p><strong>Evolution of Models</strong></p></figcaption></figure>

-The above example shows a set of niche text models from Huggingface that many teams deploy in production today.
+The above example shows a set of niche text models from Hugging Face that many teams deploy in production today.
 The movement toward using a foundational model and APIs is happening very fast given a single model can cover the broad set of tasks that used to be accomplished by many models.

 <figure><img src="../.gitbook/assets/Docs graphics-06.jpg" alt=""><figcaption><p><strong>Prompt and Response Paradigm</strong></p></figcaption></figure>